ITfoxtec/FoxIDs/docs/down-party-oidc.md

 ### Configure Authorization Code Flow for a confidential client
 A confidential client could be a web application where the security is handled by the webserver which also stores the client secret.

-- Specify client name in down-party name.
+- Specify client name in application registration name.
 - Select allowed up-parties.
 - Specify redirect URIs.
 - Specify post logout redirect URI.